Advanced Practice Provider Core Curriculum: Benign Prostatic Hyperplasia (2022)

 - Describe the pathophysiology of lower urinary tract symptoms (LUTS) caused by benign prostatic hyperplasia (BPH).

-- Identify and implement the necessary diagnostic evaluation of the patient with BPH.
+- Explain and implement the recommended diagnostic evaluation of patients presenting with BPH.

 Nima Almassi, MD: Nothing to disclose